ROWELL FUND ADVISORY BOARD MEMBERS

 IN MEMORY

-Tony Rowell and his sister Nicole Rowell Ryan were founding members of the Rowell Fund Board of Advisors.
-They were the adult children of Galen Rowell and after their father’s passing did much to keep his memory and photos alive through his photo studio Mountain Light.
-Nicole passed away in 2018 and Tony in early 2019.
+Galen and Barbara’s adult children, Tony Rowell and Nicole Rowell Ryan joined as founding members of the Rowell Fund Board of Advisors.
+They played a vital role after their father’s passing in preserving his legacy and photography through his Mountain Light photo studio.
+Nicole passed away in 2018, and Tony in early 2019.
+Today, Nicole’s son, Forrest Ryan, continues the family’s involvement by serving on the Rowell Fund Board.

-ICT remembers them both fondly and with great respect for all they did to help the Tibetan people.
-To read ICT’s remembrance of Nicole please follow this link.
+ICT remembers them all fondly and with great respect for all they did to help the Tibetan people.

 ICT’s remembrance of Tony is below.